Karnataka

 Summary

 Over the last few months, displaced families have been living in makeshift tents in the area, with limited access to essential resources including washroom, shelter and consistent supply of food and water.
+Evictees, under the banner of the Kogilu Layout Slum Residents’ Struggle Committee, demanded that 188 families be regularised under Section 94(C) of the Karnataka Land Revenue Act, receiving land rights and housing.

-The case had also reached Karnataka High Court, with petitioners alleging that government officials razed their houses in defiance of a Supreme Court order that mandates show-cause notices and at least 15 days’ time to vacate houses before any eviction on grounds of encroachment.
-The case is still being discussed in the High Court.
 On 5 February, the court said that it prima facie accepts that in-situ rehabilitation of evicted families may not be feasible, considering the submission by the state government that inhabiting a solid waste management site is highly injurious and fatal to the health of the persons on the site.
+Meanwhile, the GBA Chief Commissioner assured Kogilu residents of financial assistance and rehabilitation after the submission of an inspection report.

 During the hearing, the counsel for the petitioners claimed that the four temporary rehabilitation centres provided by the state government were found to be locked when the displaced residents had visited them.
 Responding, the court directed the State Legal Services Authority (KSLSA) to submit a report on the temporary rehabilitation measures provided by the state government.